joseasoler/imogrify/README.md

 ### vcpkg support

 imogrify can be built using [vcpkg](https://github.com/microsoft/vcpkg) to retrieve dependencies.
-The CMake presets found in the `CMakePresets.json` file are meant for continuous integration, but they can also be used for development.

-To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
-It is recommended to install vcpkg in a short path to avoid building issues with some dependencies. imogrify's vcpkg support uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.

 When using vcpkg, the following CMake options are also available:

 * `IMOGRIFY_VCPKG_USE_ZLIB_NG`: Replaces [zlib](https://www.zlib.net) with **[zlib-ng](https://github.com/zlib-ng/zlib-ng)**. zlib-ng is a zlib data compression library for the next generation systems. [libpng](http://www.libpng.org)** and [libspng](https://libspng.org) will also use zlib-ng.
 On by default.

+### CMake presets

+imogrify includes a set of CMake presets.
+For development it is recommended to use the dev- presets, as the ci- presets are intended for continuous integration.

+To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
+It is recommended to install vcpkg in a short path to avoid building issues with some dependencies. imogrify's vcpkg support uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.

 ## Acknowledgements